shaleman/symphony/src/pkg/ofctrl/README.md

  - Each Table contains list of Flows.
 Each Flow has a Match which determines which packets match the flow and a NextElem which it points to
  - A Flow can point to following elements
-      (a) Table - This moves the forwarding lookup to specified table (b) Output - This causes the packet to be sent out (c) Flood  - This causes the packet to be flooded to list of ports (d) Multipath - This causes packet to be load balanced across set of ports.
+      1. Table - This moves the forwarding lookup to specified table
+      2. Output - This causes the packet to be sent out
+      3. Flood  - This causes the packet to be flooded to list of ports
+      4. Multipath - This causes packet to be load balanced across set of ports.
 This can be used for link aggregation and ECMP
  - There are three kinds of outputs
-      (i) drop - which causes the packet to be dropped (ii) toController - sends the packet to controller (iii) port - sends the packet out of specified port
+      1. drop - which causes the packet to be dropped
+      2. toController - sends the packet to controller
+      3. port - sends the packet out of specified port
- - A flow can have additional actions like (i) Set Vlan tag (ii) Set metadata Which is used for setting VRF for a packet (iii) Set VNI/tunnel header etc
+ - A flow can have additional actions like:
+    1. Set Vlan tag
+    2. Set metadata Which is used for setting VRF for a packet
+    3. Set VNI/tunnel header etc

  ----------------------------------------------------------------
  Example usage: